Bayern Munich news: Kimmich suspended for Liverpool second leg | Goal.com

 After a slow start to the Bundesliga season, Bayern have closed the gap on Dortmund at the top of the table and now trail by just three points.

-Bayern are back in action on Saturday as they face Hertha in Bundesliga play.
+Bayern are back in action on Saturday as they face Hertha in the Bundesliga.